San Luis Obispo County Regional Airport

 Nearby Food

-Massive smokehouse and brewery complex with outdoor fire pits.
+Massive brewery and smokehouse featuring an outdoor stage and fire pits.

 Featured Bite The legendary Santa Maria-style tri-tip sandwich at Firestone Grill.